a-b-street/docs/book/src/tech/dev/api.md

     intersection's center.
   - **GET /map/get-all-geometry**: Returns a huge GeoJSON object with one feature per road and intersection in the map.
 The coordinate space is WGS84.
+  - **GET /map/get-nearest-road?lat=1.23&lon=4.56&threshold_meters=100**: Snaps
+    a point to the nearest road center line, and returns the RoadID.

 ## Working with the map model